haka-security/haka/doc/ref/state_machine.rst

     :module: state_machine

     :param event: One of the event defined by state machine state type.
-    :param when: An optionnal function to decide wether this action should be taken or not.
+    :param when: An optional function to decide whether this action should be taken or not.
     :ptype when: function
-    :param execute: An optionnal function to make some specific actions.
+    :param execute: An optional function to make some specific actions.
     :ptype execute: function
-    :param jump: An optionnal state to go to after executing the action.
+    :param jump: An optional state to go to after executing the action.
     :ptype jump: :haka:class:`State`

     Define a new action.
 The parameters passed to action and when function